This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 3. Leave the mixture to soak for about 2-3 hours.

 4. The burnt food and grime are loosened and you can simply wipe them off with little to no scrubbing.

 Like baking soda, this mixture will also get rid of any food odor but it can leave a slightly pungent smell of apple cider vinegar.

-Lemon because of its acidic nature is well known for cleaning.
-The best way to get rid of any bad smell along with the dirt and grime.
+Lemon, because of its acidic nature, is well known for cleaning.
+This is the best way to get rid of any bad smell along with the dirt and grime.

-1. Squeeze 1-2 lemon in a baking dish.
+1. Squeeze 1-2 lemons in a baking dish.
 Add the lemon rind into the dish too.

 2. Place the dish in the oven and heat it at 250 degrees for about 10-20 minutes (or till the lemon water starts to boil).